Blyth's tragopan: Conservation

+It is the state bird of Nagaland.
 There is already some habitat set aside for the T. blythii to survive.
 These areas include two wildlife sanctuaries and a small reserve in Nagaland, along with some other small areas for the bird to survive.

 This species is legally protected in all countries in which it is found.
 Conservation awareness plans need to be implemented in all areas and more people to enforce the laws that are already set in place.
 With these small sub communities, which are scattered over the habitat areas of the pheasant, it is becoming more and more difficult for the birds to reproduce with the genetic differences they need to survive.

-The Blue Mountain National park in Mizoram, India is currently taking surveys of how many different Blyth's tragopan can be heard and seen in the area.
+The Blue Mountain National Park in Mizoram, India is currently taking surveys of how many different Blyth's tragopan can be heard and seen in the area.
 The population was considered to be about 500 and 5000.
 The continuing monetization for the Blyth's tragopan is essential for the conservation management aspect of the pheasant.
 Together with Blue Mountain and the organization proposal there will be a way to help the Blyth's tragopan.